51Degrees/specifications/pipeline-specification/features/thread-safety.md

 In contrast to Element Data, Aspect Data instances MUST be thread-safe.
-As the same instance may be used for multiple different calls to `Process` when the [caching](caching.md) feature is enabled.
+As the same instance might be used for multiple different calls to `Process` when the [caching](caching.md) feature is enabled.
 If this is not possible for some reason then the Engine MUST NOT allow a cache to be added.